- Position: full sun, but some shading needed in very hot weather

 - Garden care: Prepare the ground well before planting.
 Remove all weeds and dig in plenty of well-rotted manure in to the area.
 Once planted, apply a mulch of well-rotted manure every spring, as well as a nitrogen and potassium fertiliser.
 Make sure the plant is watered in dry weather and net the bushes to protect the fruit from birds.
-In the first year, prune shoots back by half to three-quarters to an outward-facing bud in winter.
-After that prune out weak and older branches only.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!

 I have a gooseberry bush that bears no fruits, and have been told that I need a male and a female, is that correct?
 Do you supply both?
 Thank you.
 WilhelmAsked on 3/17/2010 by Wilhelm Derner